-Learn To Make a Chalkboard Using House&Canvas Furniture Paint or any brand of Chalk Paint!
+Learn To Make a Chalkboard Using House&Canvas Chalk Finish Furniture Paint, chalk paint or any chalk style Paint!

 Something I get asked ALL the time is – what’s the difference between Chalk Paint and Chalkboard Paint?

-Chalkboard paint is awesome for crafty projects where you want to turn your surface into an actual chalkboard.
+Chalkboard paint is an entirely different product.
+It’s awesome for crafty projects where you want to turn your surface into an actual chalkboard.
 There are a ton of examples out there of wall hanging chalkboards that are super cute as home decor.
 I’ve also seen sections of walls painted in chalkboard paint which is super cute for the kiddos.

 There are a few brands of chalkboard paints on the market.
 The one I used to use was Rust-Oleum’s Specialty Chalk Board paint.
 I found that it had the best coverage and was the smoothest of the bunch I’ve tried.
 You need to be extremely precise in the application of Chalk Board paint.
 It’s very common to end up with a ton of brush strokes.
 Chalkboard paint is not self-leveling, so even the application is key.
 To avoid brush strokes, I have used the chalkboard spray paint quite a few times.
 The downside is that it takes many (many) coats to fully cover a piece.
 It’s also in an aerosol can which I try to avoid when possible.

 BUT, there is some good news.
-While chalkboard paint is definitely not suitable for painting furniture, any chalk-style paint can be used both to paint furniture as well as create a chalkboard surface!
+While chalkboard paint is definitely not suitable for painting furniture, any chalk finish paint can be used both to paint furniture as well as create a chalkboard surface!

-How To Create A Chalk Board Using House&Canvas Furniture Paint
+How To Create A Chalk Board Using House&Canvas Chalk Finish Furniture Paint

 - 12″ x 12″ – Hobby Wood Board